Chinese in Northwest America Research Committee (CINARC)

 Sang and Huang Hongyun (3rd wife).
 In 1904 Jinwei was only 11 years old.

-Kang Tongbi in the Pacific Northwest -- A Teenager Leads the Ladies' Baohuanghui 保皇女会领袖 - 康同壁在西北角的活动
+Kang Tongbi in the Pacific Northwest -- A Bright Teenager Leads CELRA, the Ladies' Baohuanghui 保皇女会领袖 - 康同壁在西北角的活动

-The Ladies chapters of the Chinese Empire Reform Associations in Vancouver and Victoria accepted Kang Tongbi, the daughter of Kang Youwei, as their leader.
-As shown in the two photo montages above, she is seen in, surprisingly, a traditional cloud-pattern cape befitting an upper class woman of the imperial era.
-A pioneering advocate of the women's movement in China, much of Tongbi's life history can be gotten from books and websites.
-Here we will just include a few relevant events in the history of the Northwest.
+The ladies' branches of the Chinese Empire Reform Associations in Vancouver and Victoria accepted Kang Tongbi, the daughter of Kang Youwei, as their leader.
+As shown in the two photo montages above, she is seen in, surprisingly, an old-fashioned cloud-pattern cape befitting an upper class woman of the imperial era rather than a pioneering advocate of women's rights.
+Much of Tongbi's life history can be gotten from books and websites.
+Here we will just include a few events relevent to the history of the Northwest.

 The Guangxu emperor's image appears in the top center position on both montages.
 It was he whom the Baohuanghui (literally, the "Protect-the-Emperor Association") proposed to defend against anti-reform forces led by Cixi, the Empress Dowager.
 The two other men on the upper part of the Victoria montage are Kang Youwei 康有为, president of the Association (and father of Kang Tongbi), and Liang Qichao 梁启超, vice president.